vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Prompts for Built-in Plugins

-Only built-in plugins have the ability to customize the initial prompts when creating a new project, and the prompt modules are located [inside the `@vue/cli` package][prompt-modules].
+Only built-in plugins have the ability to customize the initial prompts when creating a new project.

-A prompt module should export a function that receives a [PromptModuleAPI][prompt-api] instance.
+A prompt module should export a function that receives a [PromptModuleAPI](prompt-api.md) instance.

 ``` js
 module.exports = api => {